ilanprais/Flight-Inspector-Desktop-Application/README.md

 **Graphs window** that shows 3 graphs about the data property that the user has chosen:
 Graph of that data property, graph of the data property with is most corelative to the current data property, and graph that shows the linear regression between those two data properties.
 **Rudder window** that contains the joystick and the rudder and throttle measures.
+**Import button** which makes the user able to upload a new flight data .csv file, and a new anomaly detection algorithm .dll plugin.

 ![Screenshot](captures/stuff_window.png)